Introduction

 This procedure explains how to download and install the binary distribution on a Windows system.

-6. Proceed to the Starting ActiveMQ section of this document.
+3. Proceed to the #Starting ActiveMQ Classic section of this document.

-7. Following start-up, go to the Testing the Installation section of this document.
+4. Following start-up, go to the #Testing the Installation section of this document.

 Windows Source Installation